Learn more about libraries and librarianship as a career by becoming a Provost's Fellow in the University Libraries.

 About the fellowship program

-The University Libraries will be offering Provost's Fellowships to graduate students for the spring semester.
+The University Libraries offer Provost's Fellowships to graduate students for the spring semester.
 The Fellowship must begin in the spring semester, but work can continue into the summer.

 Fellows are awarded $1,500 for 100 hours of participation in the program that pairs them with a Library Faculty Mentor.
 Fellows receive the stipend in three installments.
 Fellows may also concurrently work towards earning the CTL Future Faculty Development Certificate.

-Cultural Heritage Guide Development: Applicants will collaborate with the Library Communications Team, Library collaborators, and campus partners to develop a series of library resource guides that celebrate various cultures and heritages.
-Applicants will get hands-on knowledge creating resource guides and will play a key role in developing a process and best practices for creating and sustaining cultural heritage resource guides.
+Cultural Heritage Guide Development: Collaborate with the Library Communications Team, Library collaborators, and campus partners to develop a series of library resource guides that celebrate various cultures and heritages.
+Get hands-on knowledge creating resource guides and will play a key role in developing a process and best practices for creating and sustaining cultural heritage resource guides.

-Metadata Enhancement Project: Applicants will work with legacy metadata to improve or enhance it according to emerging descriptive practices.
-Individuals will have the opportunity to work with several digital collections and multiple schema according to current needs.
+Metadata Enhancement Project: Work with legacy metadata to improve or enhance it according to emerging descriptive practices - an opportunity to work with several digital collections and multiple schema according to current needs.

 - You must be currently enrolled as a full-time CU graduate student in good standing during the same academic term you are to serve as a fellow and receive a fellowship.